ISAITB/docs-services/source/common/index.rst

 across your libraries.

 .. note::
-    The :ref:`archetypes for template services<templates>` define the ``gitb-types`` library as a dependency.
-Currently the Javax API variant is used as this aligns with the included version of CXF and Spring Boot.
+    The :ref:`archetypes for template services<templates>` define the ``gitb-types-jakarta`` library as a dependency.
+Currently the Jakarta API variant is used as this aligns with the included version of CXF and Spring Boot.

 .. _WS-Addressing: https://www.w3.org/Submission/ws-addressing/